getify/monio/README.md

         // IOx instance that *is* activated)
         var clicksIOx = IOx.onEvent(btn,"click",false);

-        // for each click, re-evaluate the reactive do-block
+        // for each click, re-evaluate the reactive do-block,
+        // and pass along the received DOM event object as an
+        // argument to the do-block
         //
         // (still not activated yet!)
         var handleClicksIOx = IOx.do(onClick,[ clicksIOx ]);